wyleyr/hankel1867tr/06-IV-RealNumbersInTheTheoryOfMagnitude.md

 <aside class="parallel footnote trnote">
 <p lang="de"></p>
 <p lang="en" id="p.52nA">
-A\) Hankel has freely modified the original text of the quote, which encloses the axioms from Euclid in parentheses, to instead use his numbering from the list above.
+A\) In both quotations, Hankel has freely modified the original text of the quote to use his numbering from the list above.
 </p>
 </aside>